nktice/AMD-AI/SallyAIRiddle.md

 # Question 1:
 I saw this question on a post on reddit and thought it was worth trying...
 `"Sally (a girl) has 3 brothers.
 Each brother has 2 sisters.
-How many sisters does sally have?"`
+How many sisters does Sally have?"`

 These settings appear important to get things to work so they are default: exllama [loader] : max_seq_len 4096, compress_pos_emb 4